 Budapest, Nagy Diófa u.
 26, 1072 Hungary

-Faust Wine Cellar– This place makes my hipster list because it is one of the most sought after wine cellars in Budapest and they only have 5 tables.
+This place makes my hipster list because it is one of the most sought-after wine cellars in Budapest and they only have 5 tables.
 Call ahead and book your exclusive tasting tour through Hungarian wine.
 Located in a brick underground cellar the location is perfect for a romantic date night.
 The owners of the shop are a delightful couple who take time to educate each of the tables, individually, about the various wines on the list.

 Thur-Mon: 2:00-20:00 with seatings available at only certain times.

-Ruin Pubs– I won’t go into too much detail about these pubs since I think they are on just about every travel blog about Budapest and I found them to be a bit overrun by drunk annoying tourists, but they are worth checking out for the experience.
-My favorite had to be Kuplung, with a hidden entrance leading to a quiet court yard in front and a wild party with live DJs and bands in the back.
+I won’t go into too much detail about these pubs since I think they are on just about every travel blog about Budapest and I found them to be a bit overrun by drunk annoying tourists, but they are worth checking out for the experience.
+My favorite had to be Kuplung, with a hidden entrance leading to a quiet courtyard in front and a wild party with live DJs and bands in the back.
 I also enjoyed Fogashaz which has some great DJ parties and two full floors, including a Kert to get lost in.
-Szimpla Kert was also fun to check out an is an amazing concept, but to be honest, I enjoy it more on Sunday for the market than I do the over crowded party.
-Seriously on off season I could not even move at one point.
+Szimpla Kert was also fun to check out an is an amazing concept, but to be honest, I enjoy it more on Sunday for the market than I do the overcrowded party.
+Seriously in peak season, I could not even move at one point.

 Budapest, Blaha Lujza tér 1-2, 1085 Hungary